ga4gh/vrs/docs/source/impl-guide/example.rst

       "type": "SequenceLocation"
     }

-A :ref:`LiteralSequence` object consists simply of the replacement sequence, as follows:
+A :ref:`LiteralSequenceExpression` object consists simply of the replacement sequence, as follows:

 .. code-block:: json

     {
       "sequence": "C",
-      "type": "LiteralSequence"
+      "type": "LiteralSequenceExprssion"
     }

 We are now in a position to construct an :ref:`allele` object using